Behavioural Science

 Why Three Tiers Wins

-• Three is the minimum for the decoy effect to work
+• Three is the minimum count for the decoy effect to operate (see the decoy effect in pricing)

-• Three options fits in working memory easily
+• Three options fit comfortably in working memory without comparison shopping in a spreadsheet

-• Three is enough for most market segmentation
+• Three is enough to segment most markets

 Three-Tier Architecture

-• Entry tier: For price-sensitive or feature-light users
+• Entry tier: for price-sensitive or feature-light buyers

-• Recommended tier: Where you want most customers
+• Recommended tier: visually highlighted — where you want most customers to land

-• Premium tier: For larger customers willing to pay more
+• Premium tier: for larger buyers willing to pay more; doubles as a high anchor

 When More Choice Actually Helps